 What is a desert?

 Technically, a true arid desert is an area that receives less than 25 cm (10 in) of rainfall per year, an area that the evaporation of water is faster than it falls.
-Find below some extreme and great examples:
+Find below some extreme and great examples of the varied types of deserts.

 The Atacama Desert, Chile, is known in some ways to also be the driest place on earth.
 The average rainfall for parts is just 1 millimetre, less than a raindrop.
 Compare that with the Sahara’s 10 – 20 centimetres.
 Mountains in the region standing above 6,500 m (22,500 ft) uniquely have no glaciers at all.